miker704/Strife/patches.md

     - Added new colors for backend console.
     - Added new info in dev console.
     - Changed text on the deleted server loading screen.
+    - Major Change: Re-Worked the Session form page for both login and sign up pages to be able to scale on various screen sizes and be able to match the new slight alterations discord has made.
+    - Fixed animation glitch on the session form in the register page.
+    - Fixed Background for the login and registar page, background used to repeat itself now it is one image same as discords.
+    - Imported login and register background to be an svg file instead for higher resolutions.
+    - Added the ability of the sign in page once the window minimizes small enough it will change to a layout similar to the sign up form.
+    - Add required red stars on sign in page for email/phone number and password input fields.

 ## Backend Changes